9Quid/WindowsServer2022-Lab/08-WSUS-and-Windows-Backup-Lab/README.md

 **Step 3.
 Approve and Manage Updates**

-- Next,I opened the WSUS Console, reviewed new updates after synchronization and approved updates for deployment to test or production groups.
+- Next, I opened the WSUS Console, reviewed new updates after synchronization and approved updates for deployment.

-Create Computer Groups (e.g., Test, Production) for staged rollouts.
+- Created a Computer Group called `Windows client` for staged rollouts.

 **Step 4.
 Configure Group Policy**

 - In `Group Policy Management`I createed a new GPO and linked it to the domain.

-- Navigated to` Computer Configuration` -> `Administrative Templates` -> `Windows Components` -> `Windows Update`
+- Navigated to `Computer Configuration` -> `Administrative Templates` -> `Windows Components` -> `Windows Update`

 - Next, I configured `Specify intranet Microsoft update service location` and `Automatic Updates`.